HL7/cqf-recommendations/pages/documentation-recommendations.md

 1. **Clinical Protocols**: Sequences of steps to be taken over time
 2. **Workflow Definitions**: Specific series of actions taken at a specific time
 3. **Recommendations**: An event-condition-action rule that captures a specific recommendation
+4. **Order Sets**: A pre-defined group of order definitions related to a particular condition or stage of care

 In the simplest case, the recommendations in a guideline can all be represented as event-condition-action rules associated with well-known triggering points in an existing clinical workflow (e.g. when prescribing a medication).